 I am traveling with a church group in July to Sri Lanka to help at an orphanage and to evangelize. how much danger is there?

 Since the end of the civil war with the Tamil Tigers, Sri Lanka has become much, much quieter in terms of terror attacks and outright war.
-Things are certain... read more »about 4 years ago
+Things are certain... read more »over 4 years ago

 What should be our safety concerns when travelling to Sri Lanka with our three year old next year in May?